 MAMH released a working Issue Brief focused on the lack of affordable housing in the Commonwealth for adults living with mental health conditions.
-The Brief, People Are Still Waiting - 2024, includes a discussion of the affordable housing crisis, the most common configurations of housing and types of support services, key players in the development of affordable housing units, and sources of affordable housing funding.
+The brief, People Are Still Waiting - 2024, includes a discussion of the affordable housing crisis, the most common configurations of housing and types of support services, key players in the development of affordable housing units, and sources of affordable housing funding.
 The research, analysis, framing, and drafting of this seminal report was made possible by support from the Massachusetts Department of Mental Health.

-In each of these areas, the Brief presents the current situation and pending proposals to improve access to affordable housing for people living with serious mental health conditions, as well as MAMH's recommendations.
+In each of these areas, the Issue Brief presents the current situation and pending proposals to improve access to affordable housing for people living with serious mental health conditions, as well as MAMH's recommendations.
 Some of these recommendations would create housing opportunities for a wider group of people - low-income people who need affordable housing - and others would create housing opportunities specifically for people living with mental health conditions.
-The Brief also contains an extensive Appendix describing key Massachusetts and federal programs referenced in the brief, catalogued by type and contextualized.
+The brief also contains an extensive Appendix describing key Massachusetts and federal programs referenced in the brief, catalogued by type and contextualized.

-The Brief and an accessible Executive Summary were disseminated in May 2024 as part of MAMH's advocacy, with its housing advocacy partners, in support of the Affordable Homes Act, passed by the Massachusetts Legislature and signed into law by Governor Healy on August 6, 2024.
+MAMH used the Issue Brief as part of our advocacy, with our housing advocacy partners, in support of the Affordable Homes Act.
+That act was passed by the Massachusetts Legislature and signed into law by Governor Healey on August 6, 2024.